cscart/docs/en/user_guide/manage_products/products/index.rst

 * To change the properties of a specific product, click on the product's name or icon.
 Alternatively, you can click the product's gear button (it appears when you hover over the product) and choose **Edit**.

-* To change the properties of multiple products at the same time, tick the checkboxes of those products, click the gear button in the upper right part of the page and choose **Edit selected**.
+* To change the properties of multiple products at the same time, select those products by clicking on them, then click **Edit selected** above the product list.

 --------------
 Clone Products
 --------------

-To clone selected products, tick the checkboxes of those products, click the gear button in the upper right part of the page and choose **Clone selected**.
+To clone a product or multiple products, select them by clicking on them, then choose **Clone selected** in the **Actions** menu above the product list.

 ---------------
 Export Products
 ---------------

-To export selected products, tick the checkboxes of those products, click the gear button in the upper right part of the page and choose **Export selected**.
-See this :doc:`article <../import_export/product_export>` for more information about the export procedure.
+To export products, select them by clicking on them, then choose **Export selected** in the **Actions** menu above the product list.
+See this :doc:`article </user_guide/manage_products/import_export/product_export>` for more information about the export procedure.

 ---------------
 Delete Products
 ---------------

-* To delete a specific product, hover the mouse pointer over this product.
-The gear button will appear for this product.
+* To delete a specific product, hover the mouse pointer over the product.
+The gear button of the product will appear.
 Click it and choose **Delete**.

-* To delete multiple products at the same time, tick the checkboxes of those products, click the gear button in the upper right part of the page, and choose **Delete selected**.
+* To delete multiple products at the same time, select them by clicking on them, and choose **Delete selected** from the **Actions** menu above the product list.

 ---------------------------------------
 View Products with Customers Subscribed